 Plan at least half a day for the visit of the "Kyffhäuser Monument".
 If you want to spare your energy for climbing all the stairs, see the nice gentleman at the restaurant close where the main parking lot is.

-He does not charge an arm and a leg for a return ticket.
+He does not charge an arm and a leg.

 The Bertholdsburg in Schleusingen host an interesting museum, Thuringia